seanpm2001/book-of-examples/diff/index.md

         List.append (diffHelp lcs x y (i - 1) j) (colorizeText RedFg "- $(xi)")
 ```

-Putting our `colorizeText` function to use in our `diffHelp` function, we're now able to associate our colorization preferences to the insertion and deletion operations.
+By putting our `colorizeText` function to use in our `diffHelp` function, we're now able to associate our colorization preferences to the insertion and deletion operations.

 ## Section N.4: Diff Context